gavincyi/gavincyi.github.io/_posts/2022-11-29-how-fast-can-we-generate-a-new-release.md

 comments: true
 ---

-I have been living in my comfortable world as a midlife Python developer for a while, and my tendency of using my current set of tools is invincible to advance.
-Working in open source projects, it may mean to sacrifice one's personal time to transform amazing ideas into implementations.
+Working in open source projects is fun, but it may also mean to sacrifice one's personal time to transform amazing ideas into implementations.
 Down the road of development, tedious and routine works are definitely involved.
-Even though the developer attempts to minimise the effort involved to present the world his idea, still a colossal amount of chores, e.g. documentation, building distributions, and releases, are demanded as the "least common factors" in a project development.
+A colossal amount of chores, e.g. documentation, building distributions, and releases, are demanded to keep the project open for contributions.

+In the meantime, I have been tired of performing all the routine steps whenever I pronounce "Hey world I have something new for you".
+Increasing the granularity in distribution actually penalises my personal time.
+My question is, "How fast can we generate a new release"?

 ## Distribute Python package